wegue-oss/wegue/docs/wegue-configuration.md

 Note that there is a clear asymmetry in the "light" and "dark" theme configuration.
 In the "light" theme, the primary color is mandatory and all the others are derived from that.
 In the "dark" theme, the predominant color must be a shade of black (to comply with the [material design specification](https://material.io/design/color/dark-theme.html)), so the primary color is locked to `#272727`.
 Therefore, in this case the colors are derived from the second predominant color.

+#### Advanced theme customization

+If changing the color theme is not enough, Wegue allows you to customize the entire look and feel of Vuetify by redefining its internally used SASS variables.
+Details about this functionality and some examples can be found on [this dedicated page](vuetify-sass-variables?id=vuetify-sass-variables).

 #### Tips on creating a color theme

 In this section we offer a couple of tips on choosing colors for Wegue while meeting the [material design principles](https://material.io/design/color/the-color-system.html#color-usage-and-palettes) (hierarchy/legibility/expressiveness).